kargaranamir/kargaranamir.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpg
+  image: prof_pic.png
   address:

 news: true  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-abs_social: true  # includes abstract social icons at the bottom of the page
+abs_social: false  # includes abstract social icons at the bottom of the page
 ---